 No, the budget items outside of the Program Fees are estimates of additional funds you may need to help cover living expenses and books.
 Typically, as an Evening & Weekend MBA student, most opt to only finance the Program Fees.
 You may accept/apply for loans in an amount less than the Cost of Attendance.

 Review Dates and Decision Dates are noted on our Entering Students scholarship page.
 Please note that you will only be able to apply for Haas Scholarships via the admissions application.
 Merit award applications are due at the same time as admissions applications.
 Need- based award applications will only be made avaialble to admitted students.
 Decision dates are scheduled so that you will know the results of most scholarships prior to the program deposit deadline.
 Students are informed via email by close of business on the decision date noted for each round.

 Yes, most of our scholarships for entering students are open to both international and domestic students.

 Berkeley Haas scholarships are limited and very competitive.
 The criteria for each award varies.

-Berkeley-Haas uses a separate online scholarship application which students complete once they are admitted into the Evening & Weekend MBA Program.
+Berkeley Haas uses a separate online scholarship application which students complete as they are applying for the Evening & Weekend MBA Program.
 When completing the application, you will select the scholarships for which you feel you are a good fit.
-Upon submission, your application will be reviewed by the various scholarship committees.
+Your application will be reviewed by the various scholarship committees after admission.
 Awards are given to students who best meet a scholarship's criteria, many of which include a short essay.
 We provide a list of Outside Scholarships for opportunities outside of Haas.

-While you cannot resubmit your application, you may apply for available scholarship you had not previously applied for in future dates.
-Please note that should additional funding later becomes available, we may revisit your application.
+While you cannot resubmit your application, you should be aware that should additional funding later becomes available, we may revisit your application.
 If you application is revisited, we will notify you via email.